andrew/ultimate-awesome/README.md

 - [Awesome-Hyperledger-Fabric](https://github.com/ConsensusDev/Awesome-Hyperledger-Fabric) - A Curated List of Awesome Hyperledger Fabric Resources（超级账本 Fabric 技术开发资源列表）.
 - [fucking-awesome-honeypots](https://github.com/Correia-jpv/fucking-awesome-honeypots) - An awesome list of honeypot resources.
 With repository stars⭐ and forks🍴.
 - [fucking-static-analysis](https://github.com/correia-jpv/fucking-static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
 With repository stars⭐ and forks🍴.
+- [awesome-nuxt](https://github.com/criting/awesome-nuxt) - A curated list of Nuxt projects, templates, and starters that actually work — ready for you to use or learn from.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
 - [awesome-search-engines](https://github.com/davidshq/awesome-search-engines) - You know, an awesome list of search engines.
 - [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.